atyu1/aws_saa/README.md

   - Uploading bigger files are multi-part upload
   - Metadata - like tag - key/value
   - Objects contains versions
+  - Files bigger then 5GB must be uploaded as multipart

 ### S3 Versioning
-  - Enable per bucket level
+  - Enable per bucket level or per file during upload
   - It keeps multiple archives of same data during overwrite
   - Helps during unintended overwrite to rollback to previous version (like git)
   - In bucket setting we can enable versioning later on too